jamesob/biketrip/posts/18-memphis.md

 I spent a few minute rolling around and taking occasional glances at her as she moved deftly through the small kitchenette.
-There's something very soothing about watching a pretty woman make coffee in the quiet AM.
+There's something very soothing about being half-awake and watching a pretty woman make coffee in the quiet AM.

-After a few minutes of playing possum on the couch, I rattled my sooty vocal chords enough to signal that yes, please, I'd like a cup of coffee.
+After a few minutes of playing dead on the couch, I rattled my sooty vocal chords enough to signal that yes, please, I'd like a cup of coffee.
 Brittany drinks her coffee black, so I poured myself a cup as dark and we began the sacrament of early morning coffee-drinking in its purest denomination.

 Meanwhile, Mike stirred on the couch parallel to the kitchenette.
-The three of us wandered a sparse field of conversation as Brittany made herself a sandwich for work.
+The three of us wandered a sparse conversation as Brittany made herself a sandwich for work.
 She told us that she may not be back tonight since she'd be baby-sitting immediately after work, but it was fine if we stayed at the apartment without her.

-She left, forgetting her sandwich.
+We said our thank-yous and goodbyes and she left, forgetting her sandwich.
 Mike and I took it slow, since it was a rest day, but we eventually collected ourselves, ate a few toaster pastries, and got moving for Memphis.

 Brittany had told us about a bike path which leads from Cordova directly into midtown, so we scouted that out on our phones.